 A family doctor who has closed his medical practice in a small New Zealand town will reopen for business next month as a brothel-keeper.

 Neil Benson wound up his general practice in the seaside settlement of Coopers Beach, 220 miles north of Auckland, in a bitter row with his local health authority over after-hours rostering.

 Licensed brothels are legal under New Zealand law and last week a court granted him an operator's certificate for his former surgery.

 Coopers Beach, with a population of only a few hundred, is a popular stopping-off point for yachts and pleasure boats.
-Dr Benson said his brothel would employ "beautiful, experienced professional girls" from outside the district and cater for
+Dr Benson said his brothel would employ "beautiful, experienced professional girls" from outside the district and cater

-over to the brothel environment.
+will cross over to the brothel environment.
 Prostitution already exists in the community.
 At least this way it gives sex workers a quality working environment where they are treated well.